EnigmaCurry/rust-axum-template/template/README.md

 ## Configuration

-The application uses a multi-source configuration system, coming from the following layers (from highest to lowest priority):
+The application uses a multi-source configuration system, consisting of the following layers (from highest to lowest priority):

  1. **Command line arguments**.
 Every configuration setting has a long form CLI argument (e.g., `--some-setting foo`).
 Explicit args like